 |Guest Blog Posts

 Now we get to the question you all came here to have answered.
 You've created some fresh new content, and you are ready to put it online, behind a gated landing page, to generate more leads.
 Not, so fast buck-o.
 Not all content should be gated.
 Think about it, did you have to fill out a form to read this blog article?
 Do you have to fill out a form to do a Buzzfeed quiz?
 Would you fill out a form to download a brochure?
 So how do you know if content should be gated or not?
-Well, a great place to start would be our handy self-assessment below.
+Well, a great place to start would be the handy self-assessment below from HubSpot.
 This tool will help you evaluate your content and help determine if it's a fair trade of value for contact information, or if you're asking too much.